kaaryasthan/kaaryasthan/README.md

 authentication except login & registration.
 Since open source projects requires public trackers, this won't be a desirable solution.
 Kaaryasthan is designed exclusively for private projects.
 And I am not planning to change it.

-### What are the languages supported for search?

-English is the only language that is supported for search.
-This may not be changed as Kaaryasthan is relying on PostgreSQL full-text search which has limited language support.
-Introducing another dependency for full-text search is not under consideration.
+These are few reasons for not supporting:

+1. There are many good trackers available for open source projects
+2. Kaaryasthan is not exclusively designed for software projects
+3. Don't want to make the system complex to handle Slashdot effects
+4. Reducing scope will make the system simple

 ---